intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 # Security Considerations

+Many of the problems identified in this document are not the result of deliberate actions by an adversary, but more the result of mistakes, decisions made without sufficient context, or simple neglect.
+Problems therefore not the result of opposition by an adversary.
+In response, the recommended measures generally assume that other protocol participants will not take deliberate action to prevent protocol evolution.

+The use of cryptographic techniques to exclude potential participants is the only strong measure that the document recommends.
+However, authorized protocol peers are most often responsible for the identified problems, which can mean that cryptography cannot be used to exclude them.

 The ability to design, implement, and deploy new protocol mechanisms can be critical to security.
 In particular, it is important to be able to replace cryptographic algorithms over time {{?AGILITY=RFC7696}}.
 For example,